pfuhrmann/ttt-docker/README.md

 For additional details see README.md in the `ttt-api` and `ttt-front` folders

 ## Future improvements
-- Better UI, possibly also highlight winning line
+- Better UI (highlight winning line, possibility to choose AI level, support for the NxN grids)
-- More robust API (validation, configurable)
+- More robust API (validation, configurable, speed up minimax, medium intensity AI level)
 - Support 2 players or switching of the bots
 - Front-end tests are missing
 - Front-end could use some reactive framework to simplify logic drastically